 Source: Microsoft Security Blog / CData, 2026 | ooty.io

-Invariant Labs demonstrated a practical attack in 2025 where a malicious MCP server silently exfiltrated a user's complete WhatsApp message history by combining tool poisoning with a legitimate whatsapp-mcp server running in the same agent environment.
-(Source: Invariant Labs)
+Tool poisoning is a proven attack vector.
+Invariant Labs demonstrated a practical attack where a malicious MCP server silently exfiltrated a user's WhatsApp message history through a legitimate server running in the same agent environment.
+The malicious instructions were embedded in tool descriptions, invisible to the user but followed by the AI client.

 Security Risk Landscape